CristinaNogRod/Fairness/README.md

 python src/data/process_data all   # Builds all datasets.
 Specify an ID for crafting a particular one
 ```

-The first will download a raw copy of the datasets under `datasets/raw/[NAME].csv`, whereas the second will store a processed
+The first command will download a raw copy of the datasets under `datasets/raw/[NAME].csv`, whereas the second one will store a processed
 copy under `datasets/proc/crafted_[NAME].csv`.
-All of the later training/evaluation scripts will use the processed datasets,
+All of the subsequent training/evaluation scripts will use the processed datasets,
 so, if you wish to do so, you can remove the raw versions.

 ## Running an experiment